What is Bitcoin?

 Around the world, people are using software programs that follow a mathematical formula to produce bitcoins.
 The mathematical formula is freely available, so that anyone can check it.
 This process is called mining and it becomes progressively harder over time so that know only specialised computers known as ASICs are the only ones capable of mining bitcoins in any meaningful timeframe.

 The software is also open source, meaning that anyone can look at it to make sure that it does what it is supposed to.
+One very important aspect of bitcoin is where and how to buy bitcoin.

 Where to Buy and Sell Bitcoin